mavefka/feribot/README.md

 # FeriBot
  the infrastructure of my approved economy bot, which contains many features, can be used, but it is forbidden to share it without permission.

- Click .env file, and login with token and mongodb token.
- After, click the bs.bat file, and your bot is now active!
+ click .env file, and login with token and mongodb token. after, click the bs.bat file, and your bot is now active!

- Bot default prefix : feri
+ bot default prefix : feri
- Check "feri yardım", it's help menu.
+ check "feri yardım", it's help menu.